Barry M. Willardson

 Mechanisms of Assembly of Signaling Complexes

 Most cellular functions are performed by proteins associated together into complexes.
-In fact, many proteins cannot even exist in the cell without their binding partners.
+In fact, many proteins cannot exist in the cell without their binding partners.
 These protein complexes often require the help of other proteins, called chaperones, to bring the complexes together.
 This is certainly the case for protein complexes involved in cell signaling processes.
-Our work has focused on the mechanism of assembly of two types of signaling complexes, the G protein heterotrimer and the mTOR kinase complexes.
+Willardson Lab work has focused on the mechanism of assembly of two types of signaling complexes, the G protein heterotrimer and the mTOR kinase complexes.
 It is through the G protein complex and its associated receptors and effectors that cells detect hormones, neurotransmitters, chemokines and sensory signals such as odorants, taste molecules and even photons of light.
 G proteins regulate almost every aspect of cellular physiology and as a result more than a third of current therapeutic drugs target G protein signaling pathways.
 The two mTOR complexes, mTORC1 and mTORC2, are also high-value drug targets because of their role in orchestrating cell survival, growth and metabolism in response to growth hormones and nutrient levels.

-In recent years, our lab has described the initial steps in the assembly of the G protein complex.
-This process begins with the association of the G protein β subunit (Gβ) with the G protein γ subunit (Gγ) into the Gβγ dimer.
+The process of G protein heterotrimer assembly begins with the association of the G protein β subunit (Gβ) with the G protein γ subunit (Gγ) into the Gβγ dimer.
 Gβγ is an obligate dimer, meaning that neither subunit is stable in the cell without the other.
 As a result, Gβ and Gγ must be brought together by chaperones.
-The way in which chaperone-mediated Gβγ assembly occurs is as follows.
-At some point during or after translation, the nascent Gβ subunit binds to the cytosolic chaperonin complex (CCT).
-CCT is a large protein-folding machine made up of a double-ring structure with eight different chaperonin subunits in each ring.
-Like other proteins folded by CCT, Gβ associates in the folding cavity in the center of the ring and is folded into a near-native conformation.
-However, Gβ cannot achieve its native fold and release from CCT without Gγ nor can Gβ associate with Gγ until it is released from CCT.
+At some point during or after translation, the nascent Gβ subunit binds CCT and is folded into its b-propeller structure.
+However, the b-propeller is not stable in the absence of the Gg subunit, and Gβ cannot associate with Gγ until it is released from CCT.
 This conundrum is resolved by the CCT co-chaperone, phosducin-like protein 1 (PhLP1).
 PhLP1 binds Gβ in the CCT folding cavity and initiates the release of Gβ from CCT.
 Once released, Gγ is able to bind Gβ in the PhLP1-Gβ complex and form the stable Gβγ dimer.
 The G protein α subunit then associates with Gβγ, forming the active Gαβγ heterotrimer and simultaneously releasing PhLP1.
 All four of the typical Gβ subunits are assembled with their 12 associated Gγ subunits by this same mechanism involving CCT and PhLP1.